fer880220/OrderFlow-Chart-demo/README.md

 # OrderFlow-Chart-demo
-Se ha modificado la componente lightweight-charts para graficar Order-Flow.
+The lightweight-charts component has been modified to plot Order-Flow.
-La página fue desarrollada con React/JavaScript.
+The page was developed using React/JavaScript.
-Los datos son tomados de Binance Futures.
+The data is fetched from Binance Futures.
-El demo se puede ver en: https://fer880220.github.io/OrderFlow-Chart-demo/
+The demo can be seen at: https://fer880220.github.io/OrderFlow-Chart-demo/